Simplifying Radical Expressions

 A radical expression is composed of three parts:

-a radical symbol, a radicand and an index
+a radical symbol, a radicand, and an index

-In this tutorial, the primary focus is on simplifying radical expressions with index of 2.
+In this tutorial, the primary focus is on simplifying radical expressions with an index of 2.
 This type of radical is commonly known as the square root.

 Starting with a single radical expression, we want to break it down into pieces of “smaller” radical expressions.
 We hope that some of those pieces can be further simplified because the radicands (stuff inside the symbol) are perfect squares.
 Remember, the square root of perfect squares comes out very nicely!

 We need to recognize how a perfect square number or expression may look like.
 Let’s do that by going over concrete examples.